0wl2/json/README.md

 ## is it usable?

-pretty much, just missing unicode
+pretty much, just missing unicode (unicode will be ignored)
-**DO NOT USE WITH UNICODE, STRINGS WILL BE BLANK**

 ## example usage